NixOS/nixpkgs/doc/builders/fetchers.chapter.md

 package version that was uploaded to the Debian archive.
-Packages may be removed from there once that specific version isn't in any suite anymore (stable, testing, unstable, etc.), so maintainers should use `copy-tarballs.pl` to archive the patch if it needs to be available in the very long-term.
+Packages may be removed from there once that specific version isn't in any suite anymore (stable, testing, unstable, etc.), so maintainers should use `copy-tarballs.pl` to archive the patch if it needs to be available longer-term.

 [Debian revision number]: https://www.debian.org/doc/debian-policy/ch-controlfields.html#version